Administrative Law Practice

-The administrative lawyers in our New York City, Long Island, Albany, and Washington, D.C. offices are experienced in the practice of administrative law on State, City, County, and Federal levels.
+The administrative lawyers in our New York City, Albany, Washington, D.C. and White Plains offices are experienced in the practice of administrative law on State, City, County, and Federal levels.
 We have great experience in the New York City Administrative Code, which governs nearly every aspect of doing business in New York City.
 Our administrative lawyers handle a vast range of matters involving administrative law practice, including applications for business licenses and permits, responses to bid solicitations and requests for proposals, violation proceedings, condemnation proceedings, and enforcement proceedings.

 Counseling clients on zoning and land use in New York City and aiding in the approval process of real estate improvements and development are a large part of our Administrative Law practice.
 We assist clients in obtaining a wide variety of government incentives and benefits in connection with the development of their property, as well as in securing approval for their projects.